vinculum3141-ship-it/flask_helloworld_miniproject/README.md

-If you’re approaching this as a test engineer, you’re thinking not *just how to deploy*, but *how to structure, validate, and maintain* the project properly — including tests, configuration, and reproducibility.

-Let’s go over what the file/package structure should look like when a **test engineer** (QA or SDET) organizes the “Mini Task” project — a simple app deployed to **Kubernetes (Minikube/EKS)** with **testability and CI/CD readiness** in mind.
+blah blah why move to EKS

 Note:
 Use a python virtual environment for development and testing.
-In your working directory `flask-k8s`:
 ```
 python3 -m venv .venv
 source .venv/bin/activate